 About the Children’s Hospital

-The Carilion Clinic Children’s Hospital is a hospital-within-a-hospital located at Roanoke Memorial Hospital.
+Carilion Children’s Hospital is a hospital-within-a-hospital located at Roanoke Memorial Hospital.
 The Children’s Hospital serves as the primary referral destination for Southwest Virginia and parts of southern and eastern West Virginia.
 Nestled in the Roanoke Valley, with beautiful mountain views, the Children’s Hospital includes a dedicated pediatric ward, intensive care units for neonates and children, and pediatric emergency department.
 Pediatric primary care and 19 subspecialty care clinics and a wide range of ancillary support round out the services provided by our facility.

 About our community